 “In many cases, we advise clients to have a discussion with their local authority on a pre-application basis, as that can iron out many of the questions before you start,” he says.

 “But often this requires a written submission, so factor in time to go through this process.”

 If there are questions about the environmental implications of a project, request a screening opinion, which will determine whether a full environmental impact assessment (EIA) is required.

 How much will it cost?

-This depends on the site and the soil – clay-lined reservoirs are far cheaper than plastic-lined.
-Reservoirs can be of varied construction:
+This depends on the site, size and the soil – clay-lined reservoirs are far cheaper than plastic-lined ones.